Zachary Cruz, Brother Of Alleged Parkland Gunman Nikolas Cruz, Blames Himself For Bullying ‘Fragile’ Brother

 — Fox News (@FoxNews) May 13, 2018

-Nikolas Cruz was steered into a program aimed at rehabilitating troubled students rather than referring them to the criminal justice system, but critics, including some parents of students killed in the February 14 shooting, say that allowed his serious warning signs to be missed.
+Nikolas Cruz was steered into a program aimed at rehabilitating troubled students, rather than referring them to the criminal justice system, but critics, including some parents of students killed in the February 14 shooting, say that allowed his serious warning signs to be missed.